fqqlsun/LEAF_production/docs/user_manual.md

 ### 1.1 Create a Google Cloud Account and Obtain an Authentication Credential
 See [link](https://cloud.google.com/apigee/docs/hybrid/v1.1/precog-gcpaccount) for the steps to create a Google Cloud account.

 To enable your accessment to GEE servers, you have to obtain an authentication credential from Google.
-Within your activated conda viryual environment (will be explained in next section), run `earthengine authenticate` command and follow the instructions.
+Within your activated conda virtual environment (will be explained in next section), run `earthengine authenticate` command and follow the instructions.
 A URL will be provided that generates an authorization code upon agreement.
 Copy the authorization code and enter it as the input of the command line.

 ### 1.2 Install Anaconda and EE python API
 The installation of Anaconda on a local computer is a straightforward process.
 Just go to the [website](https://www.anaconda.com/) of Anaconda and follow the given instructions.
 After the installation, open a Windows terminal or **Anaconda Prompt**, so that some conda commands can be issued from there.